HL7/fhir-udap-security-ig/input/pagecontent/consumer.md

 #### Constructing Authentication Token

-If the client app has registered to authenticate using a private key rather than a shared client_secret, then the client **SHALL** use its private key to sign an Authentication Token as described in this section, and include this JWT in the `client_assertion` parameter of its token request as described in [Section 5.1](https://www.udap.org/udap-jwt-client-auth-stu1.html) of UDAP JWT-Based Client Authentication and detailed further in [Section 4.2.2] of this guide.
+Client apps following this guide will have registered to authenticate using a private key rather than a shared `client_secret`.
+Thus, the client **SHALL** use its private key to sign an Authentication Token as described in this section, and include this JWT in the `client_assertion` parameter of its token request as described in [Section 5.1](https://www.udap.org/udap-jwt-client-auth-stu1.html) of UDAP JWT-Based Client Authentication and detailed further in [Section 4.2.2] of this guide.
 For clients and servers that also support the SMART App Launch IG, this overrides the requirement for the client to use HTTP Basic Authentication with a client_secret in [Section 7.1.3](http://hl7.org/fhir/smart-app-launch/1.0.0/index.html#step-3-app-exchanges-authorization-code-for-access-token) of the SMART App Launch IG v1.0.0.

 Authentication Tokens submitted by client apps **SHALL** conform to the general JWT header requirements above and **SHALL** include the following parameters in the JWT claims defined in [Section 4](https://www.udap.org/udap-jwt-client-auth-stu1.html) of UDAP JWT-Based Client Authentication: